TheHolyRoger/theholyroger-python/sphinx/source/index.rst

 ==================================================
- litecoin-python - Easy-to-use Litecoin API client.
+ theholyroger-python - Easy-to-useThe Holy RogerAPI client.
 ==================================================

-``litecoin-python`` is a set of Python libraries that allows easy access to the litecoin_ peer-to-peer cryptocurrency client API.
+``theholyroger-python`` is a set of Python libraries that allows easy access to the litecoin_ peer-to-peer cryptocurrency client API.

 Contents: